 At Afresh, our solutions are built to stop the endless cycle of fresh food waste.
 Retailers are responsible for up to 40% of food waste in the US every year.
 At the same time, consumers waste up to 21% of the food they buy.
 This creates an endless cycle of wasted food and resources that impacts how much is produced in the first place; so solving the problem of food waste at the retail level means helping customers waste less, too.

-Our Fresh Operating System is built from the ground up, just like the food that grows.
+Our Fresh Operating System is built from the ground up, just like the food that's grown for produce departments.
 With a fresh-first approach to ordering, customers get produce that lasts longer, grocery stores increase profitability, and our planet takes on less waste.
 Food shapes our everyday experiences and when grocery stores get better tech, everyone gets better blueberries...and happier birthdays, too.

 We’re building a fresher future.
 Request a demo and we’ll show you how.